-If you or a family member have suffered a spinal cord injury that was the result of someone else’s negligence, you may be entitled to compensation for the medical care, physical therapy, equipment and home healthcare you will need to live independently, as well as for the home modifications necessary to make your living environment safer and more comfortable.
+Suppose you or a family member have suffered a spinal cord injury resulting from someone else’s negligence.
+In that case, you may be entitled to compensation for the medical care, physical therapy, equipment and home healthcare you will need to live independently and for the home modifications necessary to make your living environment safer and more comfortable.

 Call the personal injury team at Berry Law.
 They will review your case and collect the reports, documents, and physical evidence needed to file a personal injury claim while you focus on your recovery.
 Let them go to battle to protect your financial interests following a spinal cord injury.